zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 To give an example, consider the following problem of atmospheric radiative transfer.
 We wish to simulate a clear blue sky created by Earth's atmosphere.
 What should our coefficients be set to?

 "The sky is blue, so the RGB color coefficient must be blue as well", you may say.
 While the answer is not completely wrong, unfortunately, it leaves the problem underspecified.
-For one, we have not one, but several collision coefficients - absorption, scattering and attenuation (or extinction).
+For one, we have not one, but several collision coefficients - absorption, scattering and extinction.
 Secondly, we can represent them (as a set) in several different ways.
 We may decide to use an "artist-friendly" parametrization, such as the combination of the single-scattering albedo and the mean free path.
 Unfortunately, using a blue albedo and an (arbitrarily) large mean free path will not produce the expected result, particularly at sunset.

 While we may spend more time and energy trying various different combinations of parameters to determine what works and what doesn't, there is another way.
 A more fun way.
 The scientific way.